hauspie/ssl-store/README.md

 It eases the creation of multiple CA and the process of signing certificates for several fqdns.

+This script is just a wrapper to openssl.
+It uses defaults that suit my needs which may be not suitable to yours.
+Feel free to propose patches to enhance it.

 If the git command is available on your system, the command automatically manage the certificate store as a git repository.
 It thus commit any new generated CA and certificates helping you to share